quixio/quix-samples/README.md

 Defines the external variables of the project.

-Variables are used to configure the project during setup in the Quix Library or programatically from your application.
+Variables are used to configure the project during setup in the Quix Samples or programatically from your application.

-Each variable will create a unique setup field in the Quix Library.
+Each variable will create a unique setup field in the Quix Samples.

 **"Name"** The display name for your variable